My wife has finally committed suicide……I am responsible for her death…

 My admin team received this message in the wee hours of the morning last week from a loving and distraught husband.
 He then wrote requesting a personal message from me that it had been his wife’s last wish.
 I replied that he was not responsible as she was mentally quite unwell.

 Death is an important question.
 Ironically, an existential one.
-And at times, the human mind is convinced that death is no longer the question but an answer, the only answer.
+And at times, the human mind is convinced that death is no longer the question but an answer, the only answer, specifically when it comes suicidal thoughts.

 A few years ago, I read Chess Story by Stefan Zweig.
 It’s a beautiful novella and one of the finest books I’ve ever read.
 I’d put it right up there with the works of Albert Camus.